remix-run/remix/docs/discussion/hot-module-replacement.md

   }
 ```

-Then React Fast Refresh will preserve state for the `<input />`, though you may need to use component keys as described in the next section if the stateful element (e.g. `<input />`) is a sibling of the changed element.
+Then React Fast Refresh will preserve state for the `<input />`, though you may need to use component keys as described in the remix section if the stateful element (e.g. `<input />`) is a sibling of the changed element.

 ### Component Keys